-As taken from the Trocaire College Catalog: "Students are expected to attend all regularly scheduled classes.
-Each instructor will determine the requirements for attendance within specific courses."

-Any student having absences greater than what is allowed (as noted in the course syllabus) will see a lowering of the final grade or result in a failure due to absence.
+Attendance is mandatory.
+Students are expected to attend all regularly scheduled classes.
+Each instructor will determine the requirements for attendance within specific courses.
+Any student having absences greater than what is allowed (as noted in the course syllabus) will see a lowering of the final grade or result in failure due to absence.
 Specifics for individual courses are stated in the course syllabus.